Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Proof of Main Theorem

 \subsection{Xiao's method}

-We will use a simplified version of Xiao's method for fibrations, in the case where the base curve is $\mathbb{P}^1$, and specially adapted to an ulterior process of \'etale covers.
+We will use a simplified version of Xiao's method for fibrations in the case where the base curve is $\mathbb{P}^1$, and specially adapted to an ulterior process of \'etale covers.
 We remind briefly the method in this simplified version and refer to \cite{survey}, \cite{Konno}, \cite{Ohno} and \cite{Xiao} for details.
+The construction holds in general for $\mathbb{Q}$-Cartier Weil divisors but for simplicity we state it for Cartier divisors, which is the case we will use.

-Let $X$ be a normal projective variety of dimension $n$ and let $D$ be a nef Weil $Q$-Cartier divisor.
-Let $L={\cal O}_X(D)$ be its associated rank 1 reflexive sheaf.
+Let $X$ be a normal projective variety of dimension $n$ and let $D$ be a nef Cartier divisor.
+Let $L={\cal O}_X(D)$ be its associated line bundle.
 Assume we have a fibration $f: X \longrightarrow \mathbb{P}^1$ with $F$ a general fibre of $f$ and let ${\mathcal E}=f_*L$.
 It is a vector bundle since it is torsion free on a smooth curve.
 Consider its decomposition

 with $a_1 \geq a_2 \geq ...\geq a_m \geq 0 > a_{m+1} \geq ... \geq a_l$, $\l \geq m\geq 0$, and $l=h^0(F,L_{|F})$.
 Observe that we have $h^0(X,L)=a_1 +...+a_m+m$ and so

 For $i=1,...,m$, define ${\cal E}_i={\cal O}_{\mathbb{P}^1}(a_1)\oplus ...\oplus {\cal O}_{\mathbb{P}^1}(a_i)$.
 When the $a_i$'s are different, these are the pieces of the Harder-Narashiman filtration of ${\cal E}_m$, of associated slopes $\mu _i = a_i$.